-Women tend to use words which to emphasize the utterance or strengthen the meaning of an utterance.
+Women tend to use words which are used to emphasize the utterance or strengthen the meaning of an utterance.
+For example:

-a.
-It was a brilliant performance
+• It was a brilliant performance

 The word brilliant is one of the examples of an emphatic stress.
 This word can be used to strengthen the meaning of the utterance.